mongock/mongock/README.md

 If you would like to contribute to Mongock project, please read [how to contribute](././community/CONTRIBUTING.md) for details on our collaboration process and standards.

 ## Roadmap
+### 4.0.0 Community Version
+* Non-fail-fast changeSets
+* Richer data in changelogCollection
+* Migration validation
+* Undo operations
+* Be able to use Spring Data repository safely with the lock in ChangeSets
+* Allow multiple changeLog packages
+* Custom injections in standalone and Spring(right now only possible in Spring boot via Spring Application Context)

+### 4.0.0 Professional Version
+* All community features
+* Better and more information in changeLog collection
+* Spring Rest endpoint to retrieve migration data
+* Spring Html endpoint to retrieve migration report
+* ChangeSet validation
+* Mongo transactions
+* RollBacks
+* Migration validation
+* Scheduled migration
+* Alerts

+### What's up next
+* Parallel process
+* More Spring friendly  builders
+* Spring Expression language support in Profiles
+* Be able to use spring properties to replace builder
+* Reactive support
+* Json schema validation
+* Command cli
+* Other NoSql support
+* UI

 ## Add a dependency